Can Eagles See In The Dark? Exploring Their Vision vs Reality

 2 Are eagles sensitive to light?

 Indeed, eagles are highly sensitive to light, possessing adaptations that enhance their visual acuity in various lighting conditions.
-Their eyes’ structure, including a reflective layer called the tapetum lucidum, allows them to maximize available light, aiding their ability to see in low-light environments.
 This sensitivity contributes to their prowess as skilled predators across different habitats.

 3 Can eagles see with eyes closed?